Activities | Camp

 If you have space for storage in the backyard, shed or garage, consider buying larger quantities, such as:

 tip Collection of down wood is sometimes difficult around campgrounds & popular primitive camp areas.
-Best bet is after a day of sightseeing in the car, when heading back to the camp spot, pull off along the Hwy & run up into the forest.
+Best bet is after a day of sightseeing in the car, when heading back to the camp spot, pull off along the main road or highway & run up into the forest.
 You are bound to find areas that have never been touched.